-Due to their status of 'Special Concern,' habitat for the Eastern Wood-pewee and Wood Thrush is considered Significant Wildlife Habitat.
-Approximately 49,000 m (12 acres) of vegetation clearing is proposed within their habitat identified in Figure 2.
-With the by-pass construction this represents all of the overall habitat available to this species within the study area.
-Although there will be the direct loss of usable breeding habitat for both species, there is no shortage of suitable habitat within Lanark County and it is anticipated that either species will be negatively impacted within the County as part of the loss of habitat in the proposed Phase 6 development.
+Due to their status of 'Special Concern,' habitat for the Eastern Wood-pewee and Wood Thrush is considered Significant Wildlife Habitat in accordance with the Natural Heritage Reference Manual.
+Less than 1.5 hectares of vegetation clearing is proposed within their habitat identified in Figure 2.
+Although there will be the direct loss of usable breeding habitat for both species, there is no shortage of suitable habitat within Lanark County, including within the immediate vicinity, and it is not anticipated that either species will be negatively impacted within the County as part of the loss of habitat in the proposed Phase 6 development.
 This area represented one potential nesting pair of each species in 2019.
-The function of this particular woodlot will be completely lost, however the individuals represented in the woodland will easily find suitable habitat throughout the area.
-Eastern Wood-pewee and Wood Thrush nests and eggs are afforded protection under the MBCA and cannot be harmed, harassed, or killed as a result of development activities.
+The function of this woodland will be partially impaired, however the individuals represented will continue to find habitat available in the remaining upland habitat and/or easily find suitable habitat throughout the area.
+Eastern Wood-pewee and Wood Thrush nests and eggs are afforded protection under the MBCA and cannot be harmed, harassed, or killed as a result of development activities, and these requirements are reflected in the Sections 6.5 and 6.6 of this EIS.

-According to the Perth OP 'Development and site alteration shall not be permitted in significant wildlife habitat.
-Development and site alteration shall not be permitted on adjacent lands to these natural heritage features unless it has been demonstrated through the preparation of an EIS as required in Section 8.5.4 e.~ EIS of this Plan, that there will be no negative impacts on the natural features or on their ecological functions.
+Policy 8.6.4(b)(2) of the Official Plan states in part that "Development and site alteration shall not be permitted in significant wildlife habitat," and that "Development and site alteration shall not be permitted on adjacent lands to these natural heritage features unless it has been demonstrated through the preparation of an EIS as required in Section 8.5.4 e.~ EIS of this Plan, that there will be no negative impacts on the natural features or on their ecological functions."

 According to the Natural Heritage Reference Manual (NHRM) (2005) 'Development and site alteration shall not be permitted in: d) significant wildlife habitat; unless it has been demonstrated that there will be no negative impacts on the natural features or their ecological functions.